Planning as Inference in Epidemiological Models: Experiments

 Using the model described in Section~\ref{sec:models:fred} with parameters as defined in this section, we used PyProb to perform automated inference over the policy parameters described in Table \ref{tab:prior_params}.
 To reiterate we infer the posterior distribution over control parameters $\theta$ which satisfy the goal of limiting the instantaneous number of infected to less than 10\% of the county's population at all times up to a maximum of 150 days.
 In conducting our experiments we generated one million samples, 40\% of which satisfied the policy goal.

 \paragraph{Simulator configuration} We simulate Allegheny County, Pennsylvania, using 2010 U.S. Synthetic Population data.
-We use the default FRED parameters, which simulates a model of influenza ``in which infectivity starts 1 day before symptoms and lasts for 7 days.
+We use the default FRED parameters,{ We use an older, publicly available version of FRED\footnote{\url{https://github.com/PublicHealthDynamicsLab/FRED}} and its default parameters, } which simulates a model of influenza ``in which infectivity starts 1 day before symptoms and lasts for 7 days.
 Both symptoms and infectivity ramp up and ramp down.''\footnote{\url{https://github.com/PublicHealthDynamicsLab/FRED/blob/FRED-v2.12.0/input_files/defaults}} All simulations begin with 10 random agents seeded with the virus at day zero.
 Person-to-person contact rates for various environments (household, office, etc) were calibrated to specifically model Allegheny County.
-Parameter files for the four policies under consideration are available online.\footnote{\url{https://github.com/plai-group/FRED/tree/FRED-v2.12.0/params}} Unfortunately COVID-19 parameter files for FRED were not available at the time of writing.
+Parameter files for the four policies under consideration are available online.\footnote{\url{https://github.com/plai-group/FRED/tree/FRED-v2.12.0/params}} Unfortunately COVID-19 parameter files for FRED were not available at the time of writing.{}

 \paragraph{Results} Figure~\ref{fig:FRED-SEIR-summaries} shows the SEIR statistics for both the controlled (left) and uncontrolled (right) simulations.
 We see that the confidence interval in red stays beneath our infection rate constraint indicated by the dashed black line, while in the uncontrolled scenario the confidence band well exceeds the constraint.
 We also observed the overall number of exposed and infectious populations is much lower using samples of control variables from the inferred posterior, which indicates that control variable values draw from this posterior are indeed effective in limiting the spread of the virus.